-Net income allocated to noncontrolling interests in the Operating Partnership, which are LTIP-OP Units owned by directors and officers of the Company and by certain other individuals who provide services to us through the Manager, represented approximately 2.0% and 2.1% of net income for the three-month periods ended March 31, 2023 and December 31, 2022, respectively.
-The decrease was due to the issuance of additional shares of common stock during the three-month period ended March 31, 2023.
+Net income allocated to noncontrolling interests in the Operating Partnership, which are LTIP-OP Units owned by directors and officers of the Company and by certain other individuals who provide services to us through the Manager, represented approximately 1.9% and 2.0% of net income for the three-month periods ended June 30, 2023 and March 31, 2023, respectively and 1.9% and 2.1% of net income for the six-month periods ended June 30, 2023 and June 30, 2022, respectively.
+The decrease was due to the issuance of additional shares of common stock during the three and six-month periods ended June 30, 2023.

-For the periods indicated below, our accumulated other comprehensive income (loss) changed as a result of the indicated gains and losses (dollars in thousands):
+For the periods indicated below, our accumulated other comprehensive income (loss) changed as a result of the indicated realized gains and losses on our available-for-sale RMBS (dollars in thousands):